 Diarrhea is a common type of gastrointestinal upset or infection.
 It causes frequent and excessive discharging of the bowels in the form of abnormally watery stools and stomach pains.
-If you or one of your children has recently developed diarrhea, the first question you’re likely asking is “Can you tell me how to stop diarrhea fast?”
+If you or one of your children has recently developed diarrhea, the first question you likely ask is, “Can you tell me how to stop diarrhea fast?”

 The good news is there are several steps you can take to naturally treat both types of diarrhea.
 Below you’ll learn about steps you can take to thicken your stool, rehydrate and overcome symptoms of diarrhea.